UW-Macrostrat/Global-Geologic-Units/README.md

   + [PostgreSQL](http://www.postgresql.org/)

 ### OS X
 OS X ships with GNU Make, `git`, and Python, but you will need to install `pip` and PostgreSQL.
+OS X is not a requirement, but development on a \*nix distribution is assumed here.

 To install `pip`:
 ````